puyuan1996/MARL/README.md

-# StarCraft
+# StarCraft II micromanagement
 Our code is modified from https://github.com/starry-sky6688/StarCraft

-Our Pytorch implementations for Decomposed Soft Actor-Critic Method for Cooperative Multi-Agent Reinforcement Learning(https://arxiv.org/abs/2104.06655).
+This repository is our Pytorch implementations for Decomposed Soft Actor-Critic Method for Cooperative Multi-Agent Reinforcement Learning(https://arxiv.org/abs/2104.06655).

 In the paper, we incorporates the idea of the multi-agent value function decomposition and soft actor-critic framework effectively and proposes a new method mSAC.
 Experimental results demonstrate that mSAC significantly outperforms policy-based approach–COMA, and achieves competitive performance with SOTA value-based